ocapn/ocapn/draft-specifications/Errors.md

 A ***passable*** is any first class ocapn value, i.e., any value that can be passed over an ocapn connection

-A ***capability*** is a passable that might convey the ability to sense or cause effects by means other that open containment.
+A ***capability*** is a passable that might convey the ability to sense or cause effects by means other than open containment.
 For example, a target is a capability.
 But a struct containing a capability is not itself a capability, even though it also conveys the ability to sense or cause effects.
 The following ocapn types are capablities.

 - target
 - promise